mattlord/Docker-Cluster7.5/README.md

     MySQL Cluster 7.5, the latest version (tag: 7.5 or latest)

-# How to Use the MySQL Images
+# How to Use the MySQL Cluster Image

 ## Bootstrap a new Cluster by creating a management node